gabrielcmoraru/mws-restaurant-stage-1/README.md

 - implemented ARIA and accesibility features
 - created a fully responsive app using css grid (which btw is awesome)
-- added full online experience using service worker and cache API
+- added full offline experience using service worker and cache API

 ### How to run this on localhost?